 We always love to hear about our customers’ restoration projects but when we get word that a customer wants to tell us about their experiences with Polytrol, we can’t help but feel a fizz of excitement for one of our favourite products.

-With over sixty 5* customer reviews, we’re not the only ones who think that Polytrol is amazing.
+With over one hundred and twenty 5* customer reviews, we’re not the only ones who think that Polytrol is amazing.
 A deep penetrating oil, Polytrol not only restores colour on a wide range of surfaces but also protects against blemishes and corrosion.

 Paul at Dunne & Sorted got in touch when he was looking for a product to revive a customer’s faded composite door and we recommended Polytrol.
 He’s sent us some photos of the project before and after he’d completed it and some instructions on how he did it.
 For more information about Paul and his company please see his bio below.
 We couldn’t wait to see the photos and share them with our other customers.
 I’m sure you’ll agree that the transformation is nothing short of marvellous!